 Can I use more than one import method for the same client?
 Yes.
 A common setup is to use email import as a primary method and manual upload as a fallback if the client forgets to forward a statement.
 Reconlink detects and skips duplicate transactions automatically, so there is no risk of double-importing.

 How far back can I import historical statements?
-For CDR feeds, history availability depends on the bank (typically 12 months).
-For email import and manual upload, you can import statements of any age — there is no limit on historical data in Reconlink.
+You can import statements of any age via email import or manual upload — there is no limit on historical data in Reconlink.
+A single statement file typically covers up to 12 months, so one import can backfill the period you need.

 Ready to set up your first client?
 Book a demo to see the import workflow in action, or explore all Reconlink features to see what happens after the statements come in.